thesamet/sbt-protoc/README.md

 **Step 2: add to `build.sbt`:**

-If you only want to generate Java:
+If you only want to generate Java code:

 ```scala
 PB.targets in Compile := Seq(